-Thanks to their particular expertise in health authorities and the CPP (Comité de Protection des Personnes), which gives them a constant anchoring in the practice and new issues of the sector, both in terms of drugs and medical devices, ELSI's lawyers intervene on all questions relating to the regulation of clinical trials and assist sponsors and investigators in their dealings with the authorities.
+Thanks to their particular expertise in health authorities and the CPP (Comité de Protection des Personnes), which gives them a constant anchoring in the practice and new issues of the sector, both in terms of medicines and medical devices, ELSI's lawyers intervene on all questions relating to the regulation of clinical trials and assist sponsors and investigators in their dealings with the authorities.

 In addition to regulatory aspects, ELSI also deals with liability issues and assists its clients with contractual issues related to clinical trials (mandate contract, single agreement, etc.), as well as with the development of research.